tsetenl2/laravel-jwt-starter/README.md

     });
 ```
 ### Usage
+After installation you can now go to `/login` and attempt to login and access protected routes as set prior.
-Alongside the routes, you will probably need to modify both `views/login.blade.php` and `routes/web.php` to fit your application logic.
-The form inputs are set here along with the env variables.
-Within these file, you should also modify middleware to decode the token for neccessary payload items if needed.
+Alongside the routes, you will probably want to modify both `views/login.blade.php` and `app/Http/Middleware/Login.php` to fit your application logic.
+The authentication inputs are set here along with the .env variables names that you can customize.
+You should also modify Login and CheckToken middleware to decode the token for neccessary payload items if needed.

 License
 ----